python-bugzilla/python-bugzilla/CONTRIBUTING.md

 # Running tests

-Once you have already activated an environment, you can use the following.

-## Basic unit test suite

-    python setup.py test
+Our test suite uses pytest.
+If your system has dependencies already, the quick unit test suite is invoked simply with:

+    pytest

 ## Read-Only Functional tests

-There are more comprehensive tests that are disabled by default.
-Readonly functional tests that run against several public bugzilla instances.
-No login account is required:
+There are more comprehensive, readonly functional tests that run against several public bugzilla instances, but they are not run by default.
+No login account is required.
+Run them with:

-    python setup.py test --ro-functional
+     pytest --ro-functional

 ## Read/Write Functional Tests.

-Before running rw-functional tests, make sure you have logged into bugzilla using.
-These currently run against the test bugzilla instance at partner-bugzilla.redhat.com, and requires a valid login there:
+Read/Write functional tests use partner-bugzilla.redhat.com, which is a bugzilla instance specifically for this type of testing.
+Data is occasionally hard synced with regular bugzilla.redhat.com, and all local edits are removed.
+Login accounts are also synced.
+If you want access to partner-bugzilla.redhat.com, sign up for a regular bugzilla.redhat.com login and wait for the next sync period.

+Before running these tests, you'll need to cache login credentials.
+Example:

     ./bugzilla-cli --bugzilla=partner-bugzilla.redhat.com --username=$USER login
-    python setup.py test --rw-functional
+    pytest --rw-functional

 ## Testing across python versions
 To test all supported python versions, run tox using any of the following.